Mazchoo/CAD-Designer-Web/Readme.md

 ### Rust General Usability notes

 - Creating tests is the best way to debug a feature in isolation.
+Tests compile separately to the release wasm.
 - Currently wasm binding classes have to have all private variables (this is good practice any way) as making them public will mean that wasm will expect those classes to be convertible to a js equivalent.